Spring Garden Revival

 Professional Certification, Safety Standards & Hazardous Plant Protocols

-Plant removal in Bridgewater requires adherence to professional standards, including MA Certified Arborist or ISA Certified Arborist credentials, pesticide applicator licensing (Category 36), and Home Improvement Contractor registration for contracts >$1,000.
-Safety protocols mandate PPE such as ANSI-rated safety glasses, Level A4+ cut-resistant gloves, steel-toed boots, chainsaw chaps, and hearing protection >85 dB.
-Hazardous plants like poison ivy, giant hogweed, and wild parsnip require specialized handling—barrier creams, full body protection, and immediate washing with Tecnu or Dawn within 2 hours of exposure.
-Commercial liability insurance (1M per occurrence, 2M aggregate), environmental impairment coverage, and workers' compensation are mandatory.
-For public health concerns, contact: Bridgewater Board of Health
+Plant removal in Bridgewater requires adherence to professional standards: MA Certified Arborist or ISA Certified Arborist credentials, UMass Extension invasive species training, and MA pesticide applicator licensing (Category 36) for chemical controls.
+Home Improvement Contractor registration is mandatory for contracts >$1,000.
+Safety protocols include PPE (ANSI Z87.1 glasses, Level A4+ gloves, ASTM F2413 boots, chainsaw chaps, hearing protection >85 dB), first aid certification, and daily equipment inspections.
+Hazardous plants—poison ivy, giant hogweed, wild parsnip—demand specialized handling: barrier creams, full body protection, immediate washing (Tecnu or Dawn within 2 hours), and mandatory reporting for giant hogweed.
+Liability insurance (1M per occurrence, 2M aggregate), environmental impairment coverage, and workers' compensation are required.
+For health and safety guidance:

 66 Central Square, Bridgewater, MA 02324

-Website: Bridgewater Board of Health
+Official Website: Bridgewater Board of Health

 Seasonal Timing, Wildlife Protection & Weather Coordination for Bridgewater's Climate Zone 6b